alvindng/ember-message-board/README.md

 # _Message Board_

-#### _Individual JavaScript Epicodus exercise - JavaScript week 3, 8.19.16._
+#### _Individual JavaScript Epicodus exercise - JavaScript week 3 & 4, 8.26.16._

 #### By _**Alvin Ng**_

 ## Description
 **Message Board**

-Website showcasing everything I learned in Epicodus week 3 of JavaScript.
+Website showcasing everything I learned in Epicodus week 3 and 4 of JavaScript.
 This application is to incorporate all the concepts taught this week by creating a message board application.
 Users should be able to submit a question and other users can respond with answers.

 * Questions should have the content of the question itself, an author and additional notes.
 * Answers should have the content of the answer and the author.